isomerpages/enterprisesg-fha/pages/Thai Sing Foodstuffs Industry Pte Ltd.md

 		<div class="flex-image" style="display: block;"><img src="https://drive.google.com/uc?id=1eBm3XAzyVhYK-XAj3eOlVaNPwlftYPcs&export=download"></div>
 	<div class="flex-paragraph">
 		<h6 style="text-transform: uppercase; color: black;">Chilli Crab Sauce</h6>
-		<p>Sweet and tangy, enjoy Singapore's delicious Chilli Crab easily by simply add the sauce to your cooking.</p></div>
+		<p>Sweet and tangy, enjoy Singapore's delicious Chilli Crab easily by simply adding the sauce to your cooking.</p></div>
 	</div>
 	<!--don't delete these 2 tags. double check how the layout looks on the right too and lemme know if there are any problems! thank u so much for ur hardwork!-->
 	</div>